gnthaker/knowledge-article/ConnectYourBankAccounttoYourZapPayAccount.md

 You have successfully connected your ZapPay to your bank account!

+## To disconnect your bank account from ZapPay, follow these steps:

+1. Log in to your ZapPay account.
+2. Navigate to your profile settings.
+3. Look for the section related to bank account connections.
+4. You should find an option to "Disconnect Bank Account" or a similar phrase.
+5. Click on this option and confirm your decision.

+Once you've completed these steps, your bank account will be disconnected from your ZapPay account.
+Please note that there might be additional steps or requirements depending on your specific ZapPay account and region.
+It's always recommended to consult ZapPay's official help center or customer support for the most accurate and up-to-date instructions.

 ## Additional Resources

 -   [Add money into my ZapPay account](file:///Users/gaurav/Desktop/learnings/knowledge_article.html#)